gonzalocasal/mp3Tagger/README.md

 The way that the tags get updated is very personal and specific for my use case, but you can take this and adapt it based on your needs.

-The artist and title gets read from file that have this format:
+The Artist and Title tags gets read from file that have this format:
 ```
 artist - title.mp3
 ```